top of page

 & Separations

 I truly believe it is time for our societies to acknowledge that divorce has become part of the norm.
-In a city like Geneva, every other couple ends the relationship in front of a judge.
+In a city like Geneva, for example, every other married couple ends the relationship in front of a judge.
 A separation is a challenging experience, people need to feel supported rather than shamed.
 It is a defining moment, a time to reflect on the past and envision the future.

 There are so many reasons why people ask for a ceremony, together or individually...